 A creamy and velvety strawberry frosting you will want to put on everything!
 Learn the tricks to get the most amazing strawberry buttercream that bursts with flavor and a gorgeous natural pink color.

 Besides vanilla frosting, strawberry frosting is probably the American buttercream flavor that I make the most often.
-I love the bright flavor, and it pairs so well with pretty much every other flavor there is.
+I love the bright , fresh strawberry flavor, and it pairs so well with pretty much every other flavor there is.

-In fact, since my daughter first turned one, I've been adding strawberry in some form to her birthday cake.
+I've been adding strawberry in some form to a lot of my cakes at home.
 It's a tradition for us.
 One way that I like to do that is by putting strawberry in the frosting like these chocolate chip cupcakes and butter cake with strawberry mint buttercream.

 Different Methods for Making Strawberry American Buttercream